What Happens When an Entire City Votes on Closing a Street to Cars

 If both measures passed, the cars could re-enter the park, or not, based on which one got more votes.
 If both propositions failed, the status quo (no cars) would continue.
 Got that?

-At this point, you may be thinking: Is this the best way to decide whether or not to permanently pedestrianize one-and-a-half miles of road in a park?
+At this point, you may be thinking: Is this the best way to decide whether or not to permanently pedestrianize 1 ½ miles of road in a park?
 Two years of study and survey, 10 hours of testimony, a city council vote, and two separate referenda?
-Consider this: As San Francisco state senator Scott Wiener observes, It could have been worse!
+Consider this: As San Francisco state Sen. Scott Wiener observes, it could have been worse!

 Good-government advocates in California have often blamed the state’s dysfunction on a surfeit of direct democracy—the endless parade of ballot initiatives and recall votes that keep Sacramento on a short leash.
 The most consequential example is Prop 13, the 1978 law that permanently suppressed property taxes, creating a host of unforeseen consequences.
 But it’s routine for Californians to find a laundry list of confusing and important ballot questions to sift through at the polls.
 In 1988, there were 29 of them—and that was just at the state level!
 In San Francisco, a city of 815,000, you need only 9,000 signatures to get a referendum on the ballot.

-It is a cousin of the brand of highly participatory democracy practiced in many cities.
-Each system seeks to go beyond the standard “elect people to govern” idea in search of a truer and more authentic voice of the people.
+It is a cousin of the participatory democracy practiced in many cities to resolve matters large and small.
+Each system seeks to go beyond the standard “elect people to govern” idea in search of a more authentic voice of the people.
 But it’s hard to know when you’ve finally heard that voice.
 Community boards are unrepresentative; public-meeting speaking queues are a luxury for the retired and the unoccupied.
 Asking the entire populace during a federal election is one way to gauge popular support, but then again, when should the whole city have a say in the design of a single road?
 Why not just the neighborhood?
 What about commuters?
 Who will speak for the flora and fauna?

 San Francisco is not alone in reckoning with these questions.
 In Philadelphia, planners spent seven years working up a new traffic plan for Washington Avenue, a dangerous five-lane road in South Philly, before unveiling a “final” design in 2020.
 Then, following a series of conversations with residents and the opposition of a local councilman, the city backtracked—and spent another two years at the drawing board before unveiling a final, final “hybrid” design this March.
 Still five lanes.
 Neighborhood activists who worked on the city’s long consultation process were mad.

-Robin Pam, an organizer with Kids Safe SF and a mother of two who supported the JFK Drive car ban, was concerned—internal polling showed both propositions failing.
+In San Francisco, Robin Pam, an organizer with Kid Safe SF and a mother of two who supported the JFK Drive car ban, was concerned—internal polling showed both propositions failing.
 That result would keep cars out of the park, but also would be the dispiriting opposite of a mandate.
-Her group worked with more than 300 volunteers who campaigned for Yes on J. On Tuesday, it was a landslide: 61 percent rejected the move to re-open the drive to traffic (I); 59 percent of voters affirmed the city’s decision (J).
+Her group worked with more than 300 volunteers who campaigned for Yes on J. On Tuesday, it was a landslide: 61 percent rejected the move to reopen the drive to traffic (I); 59 percent of voters affirmed the city’s decision (J).

 Election Day was cold and rainy, but Pam popped into Golden Gate Park and saw a retired couple taking a stroll on the car-free road anyway.
 They stopped at a public ping-pong table, and to her surprise, proceeded to play a very competitive game.
 “There’s so much potential,” she reflected, “starting in our parks—but hopefully many more public spaces in the city can be designed for people.”